Zika Virus Infection Fast Facts

 November 28, 2015 - Brazil reports three deaths from Zika infection: two adults and one newborn.

-January 15 & 22, 2016 - The CDC advises all pregnant women or those trying to become pregnant to postpone travel or consult their physicians prior to traveling to any of the countries where Zika is active.
+January 15 & 22, 2016 - CDC advises all pregnant women or those trying to become pregnant to postpone travel or consult their physicians prior to traveling to any of the countries where Zika is active.

-February 2016 - The CDC reports Zika virus in brain tissue samples from two Brazilian babies who died within a day of birth, as well as in fetal tissue from two miscarriages providing the first proof of a potential connection between Zika and the rising number of birth defects, stillbirths and miscarriages in mothers infected with the virus.
+February 2016 - CDC reports Zika virus in brain tissue samples from two Brazilian babies who died within a day of birth, as well as in fetal tissue from two miscarriages providing the first proof of a potential connection between Zika and the rising number of birth defects, stillbirths and miscarriages in mothers infected with the virus.

 February 1, 2016 - WHO declares Zika a Public Health Emergency of International Concern (PHEIC) due to the increase of neurological disorders, such as microcephaly, in areas of French Polynesia and Brazil.

-February 8, 2016 - The CDC elevates its Emergency Operations Center (EOC) for Zika to Level 1, the highest level of response at the CDC.
+February 8, 2016 - CDC elevates its Emergency Operations Center (EOC) for Zika to Level 1, the highest level of response at CDC.

-February 26, 2016 - Amid indications that the mosquito-borne Zika virus is causing microcephaly in newborns, the CDC advises pregnant women to "consider not going" to the Olympics in Rio de Janeiro.
-The CDC later strengthens the advisory, telling pregnant women, "Do not go to the Olympics."
+February 26, 2016 - Amid indications that the mosquito-borne Zika virus is causing microcephaly in newborns, CDC advises pregnant women to "consider not going" to the Olympics in Rio de Janeiro.
+CDC later strengthens the advisory, telling pregnant women, "Do not go to the Olympics."

 March 4, 2016 - The US Olympic Committee announces the formation of an infectious disease advisory group to help the USOC establish "best practices regarding the mitigation, assessment and management of infectious disease, paying particular attention to how issues may affect athletes and staff participating in the upcoming Olympic and Paralympic Games."